 Recognizing Aster Yellows on Potatoes

 Aster yellows is transmitted by tiny leafhopper insects.
 Once the disease progresses, the tubers are significantly damaged and generally inedible.
-Early insect control and removal of host plants around the potato garden are important contributions to reducing the spread of the disease.
-The symptoms are often seen in plants in the Aster family, but it also touches crops such as celery, lettuce and carrots as well as other ornamental species.
+Early insect control and removing host plants around the potato garden are important contributions to reducing the spread of the disease.
+The symptoms are often seen in plants in the Aster family, but the disease also touches crops such as celery, lettuce, and carrots as well as other ornamental species.
 The initial signs are rolled up tip leaves with a yellowish color.
 Young plants will be stunted while mature plants form aerial tubers, and the whole plant has a purplish cast.
 The leaf tissue between veins may also die, giving leaves with potato aster yellows a skeletal appearance.
 Leaves may also distort and twist or develop into rosettes.
 The whole plant can wilt and fall over very quickly.
 The problem is more evident during periods of hot weather.
 The tubers become smaller, soft, and the flavor is disagreeable.
 In commercial settings, the toll from aster yellows in potatoes can be significant.

 Control of Potato Aster Yellows